 Wild turkeys have a complex vocabulary with as many as 30 different sounds, though far fewer are utilized by hunters.
 More common turkey vocalizations include:

 Gobble (the science of gobbling)

 The cluck consists of one or more short, staccato notes.
 The plain cluck often includes two or three single note clucks.
-It's generally used by one bird to get the attention of another and a good call to reassure an approaching gobbler that a hen is waiting for him.
-This is a great call while trying to encourage gobbler to come into range if he starts to hang up.
+It's generally used by one bird to get the attention of another.
+It's a good call to reassure an approaching gobbler that a hen is waiting for him.
+This is a great call while trying to encourage a gobbler to come into range if he starts to hang up.
 It can also be used while birds are still on the roost to subtly let a gobbler know you are there.

 While all adult male turkeys gobble, and all hens cluck and yelp, each turkey truly has a voice of its own.
 Each cluck, purr or cut has different inflections particular to each bird.

 Listen to and learn sounds of the wild turkey.
 You will surely up your outdoor skills if you can properly identify wild turkey calls in the field and mimic them on your next hunt.

 In the 1940s, Eastern and Osceola turkey populations remained only in remote areas of extensive timberland.
 These areas supported turkeys because topography made them inaccessible and kept legal and illegal hunting to a minimum.
 Inaccessibility also made logging and agriculture difficult, so these areas remained forested.
 As a result, biologists began to associate the wild turkey with big timber, but that wasn't exactly accurate.